Seward Park Clay Studio RESIDENCY PROGRAM

 RULES / EXPECTATIONS OF RESIDENTS

 * All Residencies have the same requirements in terms of competency and studio use.
-To be considered, you must show proficiency in all aspects of the clay process, including but not limited to, mixing chemicals, firing kilns, and using all relevant equipment.
+To be considered, you must show proficiency in (or a willingness to learn) all aspects of the clay process, including but not limited to, mixing chemicals, firing kilns, and using all relevant equipment.
 The Executive Director will ensure that these skills are met.

 * All residencies have the explicit expectation that residents will use the studio on a regular basis, they will be present as part of the community on a regular basis.